stevevillardi/Logic.Monitor/README.md

 - New-LMWebsite
 - Set-LMWebsite
 - Remove-LMWebsite

 ### Website Groups

 - Get-LMWebsiteGroup
 - Get-LMWebsiteGroupAlerts
 - Get-LMWebsiteGroupSDT
 - Get-LMWebsiteGroupSDTHistory

 # Change List

+## 3.2.3

+- Added in API throttling/rate limit logic to more gracefully handle API throttling when sending to many requests
+- Move error handling logic to its own function
+- Fixed Connect-LMAccount when connecting to accounts with an invalid API key
+- New Command Set (**Remove-LMWebsiteGroup** | **New-LMWebsiteGroup** | **Set-LMWebsiteGroup**)

 ## 3.2.2

 - Fixed issues with version 5.1 of powershell requiring System.Web assemblies to be loaded before importing LM module.
 If you are running version 5.1 of PS make sure you are using this version.

 ## 3.2

 - Fixed issue with null responses causing exception when using a custom object type
 - Added some additional code snippets to the readme
 - New Command **Import-LMRepositoryLogicModules**: This command will import one or more specified datasources, configsources, eventsources, propertysources or topologysources from the LM Repository (Not the LM Exchange)
 - New Command **Get-LMRepositoryLogicModules**: This command will list any available datasources, configsources, eventsources, propertysources or topologysources from the LM Repository (Not the LM Exchange)
 - New Command **Get-LMDeviceDatasourceInstanceAlertSetting**: This command will list out alert settings for a given device/datasource/instance specified

 ## 3.1.1

 - Fixed issues with Get-LMWebsiteData failing when not specifying a checkpoint id.
 Commands will now grab first assigned checkpoint if one is not specified
 - Added some code snippets to the updated readme

 ## 3.1

 - New Command **New-LMCollector**: This command will create a new collector resource that can be used with **Get-LMCollectorInstaller** to stand up a new collector.
 - New Command **Get-LMPortalInfo**: This command will return portal settings info including resource counts and datasource/instance counts
 - New Command **Invoke-LMCollectorDebugCommand**: This command will execute a collector debug command against a targeted collector